Looking for the best landmarks in South America? Worry not.

 4. Comuna 13 in Medellin

 The Comuna 13 is one of the 16 communes in Medellin, Colombia.
 In the 80s and 90s, Comuna 13 earned its name of being one of the most dangerous neighborhoods in the world.
 At that time, it was run by drug trafficking gangs, who used the poor locals in the commune to assist them.

 Because it was one of the easiest routes to transfer goods (and drugs) off of the city of Medellin, Comuna 13 became a battleground between the drug traffickers and the officials.
 Many bloodbaths took place in Comuna 13.

 Nowadays, the government of Colombia has put an emphasis on developing Comuna 13.
 To begin, escalators were built in the neighborhood for easier access in and out of it.

 Along with many other projects, Comuna 13 became one of the most vibrant communities in Medellin.
-Instead of channeling their energy into committing crime and other misdeeds, the residents (especially the youth) focus their energy on creative arts.
+Instead of channeling their energy into committing crimes and other misdeeds, the residents (especially the youth) focus their energy on creative arts.